DMBlakeley/homebridge-awair2/README.md

 2. Install this plugin using: `[sudo] npm install -g homebridge-awair2`
 3. Update your configuration file.
 See the sample below.

 The Awair2 plugin queries your Awair account to determine devices that you have registered.
-This is the same informaton that you have entered via the Awair app on your iOS dev ice.
+This is the same informaton that you have entered via the Awair app on your iOS device.

 You will need to request access to the [Awair Developer Console](https://developer.getawair.com) to obtain your Developer Token (`token`).